mcmire/dotfiles/README.md

 ### Step 2: Clone your fork

 At this point, you should be reading this README from your own fork.
+Now open a terminal
-Now clone your fork in a convenient place you'll remember, such as the same place you store code:
+and clone your fork in a convenient place you'll remember, such as the same place you store code:

     cd ~/your-code-directory
     git clone git@github.com:yourusername/dotfiles.git

+(You may need to install the macOS developer tools to run `git`.
+If that's the case,
+accept the prompt that appears and then re-run the second command above.)

 ### Step 3: Clear the way